Cutipus/scrambler/README.md

 - [ ] Get new GIF for the preview
 - [ ] Get a logo for the app
 - [ ] Improve the look of the various game screens
+- [ ] Gray out letter of scrambled word when user is typing in word

 ### Version 2